Sherlock113/language-digger/content/best-practices/collaboration.md

 If localisation work is done by an external vendor, technical writers might need to participate in reviewing the localized content (whether documents or UI copy), paying special attention to accuracy and consistency.
 Without access to the relevant environments (and possibly lacking sufficient background knowledge of the product), external vendors' grasp of content translation is often inaccurate.
 The most common errors occur in UI consistency, i.e., their translation of a UI copy is one thing, but the actual UI translation of the product is another.
 Some might suggest providing a related vocabulary table to the vendor, which indeed is a practice, but the actual situation is that UI copy often changes frequently, making it difficult to ensure consistency.
 As a result, you might see inconsistencies in the textual description, UI screenshots, and the actual UI of the product in the documentation.

-## Open Source Community Manager && Developer Advocate
+## Open source community managers && Developer advocates

 For open-source projects, the open source community manager will formulate the community's operational plan, promote community growth, organize various activities, foster a cooperative ecosystem, and maintain developer relationships, among which an important part is coordinating the output of open-source content.
 The collaboration between technical writers and open source community managers might include: